 The merchant explained that if the tiger thought he was facing him; the tiger would not attack.
 If his back was toward the tiger the merchant was viewed as prey and would suffer as hundreds of other villagers already did.
 To this day, when the people of these villages travel to another village, they wear masks with the face displayed on the back of their heads and have stayed safe because of it.

 How often in life has it felt like a villain crept up on us and we were completely unaware?
 Or perhaps we sensed something was about to change in our sphere and instead of looking at our options, we turned our back in fear and choose to look the other way?
-When we yield to the forces of fear, we are giving it power over our lives, so why not address some of those concerns and seek solutions instead?
+When we yield to the force of fears, we are giving it power over our lives.
+So why not address some of those concerns and seek solutions instead?
 Here are some common fears people experience today.

 For example, it may not have been difficult navigating two or three steps into the front door for the past 30 years, but now those steps are a challenge!
 Handrails can be a very effective and inexpensive solution to remedy future accidents getting into the house.